guettli/django-and-npm/README.md

 To make it more obvious for developers that this code was downloaded and not created within the current project, it is a good habit to store the files in a directory called "vendor".
 Usualy it is enough to download the minified version.

+PRO:

+* You don't need a "integrity" hash, since you most likely serve the files from the same host.
+* If you need to modify the library, you can do so easily.

 Con: